 A professional, certified fiduciary is perhaps best suited to help those with a high degree of complexity, a limited amount of time, substantial capital and ambition to maximise not only their return on investments but also their return on life.

-My team's on hand whenever you're ready.
+I'm here whenever you're ready.